suruliraajan/laravel-study-guide/README.md

 - Creating Packages: Learn how to create reusable packages that can be shared across multiple Laravel projects.
 - Package Discovery: Understand how Laravel automatically discovers and registers packages using package discovery.

+### API Development

+- RESTful APIs: Build RESTful APIs using Laravel’s routing and resource controllers.
+- API Resources: Use API resources and transformers to format your API responses.
+- Rate Limiting and Throttling: Protect your API from abuse by implementing rate limiting.